theGeekyLad/Material-Grey-Theme--Mailspring/README.md

 ## Installation

-Open Mailspring and install the theme by going to `Mailspring > Install New Theme...` and selecting the directory.
+* Download the repository ZIP.
-<br><br>
+* Extract to a directory
-Cheers!
+* Open Mailspring and install the theme by going to `Mailspring > Install New Theme...` and selecting the extracted directory.